hemantbfullstack/AITutorMVP1/SETUP.md

 ```

 **Common Windows Issues Fixed:**
-- ✅ `ENOTSUP: operation not supported on socket 0.0.0.0:5000` - Server now automatically uses `localhost` for local development
+- ✅ `ENOTSUP: operation not supported on socket 0.0.0.0:5000` - Server now uses IPv4 `127.0.0.1` for local development
+- ✅ `ENOTSUP: operation not supported on socket ::1:5000` - Fixed IPv6 binding issue on Windows
 - ✅ `NODE_ENV not recognized` - Use `cross-env` command as shown above
 - ✅ **Login issues** - Don't add `REPLIT_DOMAINS` to your .env file.
 The app automatically creates a local dev user for you.